 6. Basic Computer Structure

-– Computer terminology (including bit, byte, software, hardware, CPU, IC, and various memory devices such as RAM, ROM, PROM);
+– Computer terminology (including bit, byte, software, hardware, CPU, IC, and various memory devices such as RAM, ROM, and PROM);

 – Computer technology (as applied in aircraft systems).

-– Computer related terminology;
+– Computer-related terminology;

-– Operation, layout and interface of the major components in a microcomputer including their associated bus systems;
+– Operation, layout, and interface of the major components in a microcomputer including their associated bus systems;

-– Information contained in single and multi address instruction words;
+– Information contained in single and multi-address instruction words;

-– Memory associated terms;
+– Memory-associated terms;

 – Operation of typical memory devices;

-– Operation, advantages and disadvantages of the various data storage systems.
+– Operation, advantages, and disadvantages of the various data storage systems.

 – Functions performed and overall operation of a microprocessor;

-– Basic operation of each of the following microprocessor elements: control and processing unit, clock, register, arithmetic logic unit.
+– Basic operation of each of the following microprocessor elements: control and processing unit, clock, register, and arithmetic logic unit.